AML and VYXEOS frequently asked questions

 How does VYXEOS work?

-VYXEOS is an advancement in chemotherapy that combines 2 currently used therapies, daunorubicin and cytarabine, into tiny, bubble-like carriers called liposomes.
+VYXEOS is an advancement in chemotherapy that combines 2 currently used chemotherapies, daunorubicin and cytarabine, into tiny, bubble-like carriers called liposomes.
 The liposomes are taken up by leukemia cells (blasts) to a greater extent than by normal cells.
 Once inside, the liposomes release the drugs to help kill the blasts.

 How is VYXEOS administered?